When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 In Toronto’s real estate market, condo prices in particular have been sky-rocketing.
 In fact, the condo market was leading the industry at the end of 2018 with an 11.4% increase year-over-year.
 Conservatively and for the sake of projections we tend to use the historical average which is 5% growth per year.

-RENTING VS BUYING: THE 5 YEAR OUTLOOK
+RENTING vs. BUYING IN TORONTO: THE 5 YEAR OUTLOOK

 After five years of renting, using the current guideline for an annual 1.8% rent increase, your five year rent adds up to $136,838 along with your expenses (insurance and utilities) adding up to $4,500 for a grand total of $141,338.